 Gruden: “We’re Building Our Squad”

-With the playoff picture alive on a very thin piece of thread, the Raiders are at the point of their season where they’re just trying to get a winning season.
+With the playoff picture alive on a very thin piece of thread, the Las Vegas Raiders are at the point of their season where they’re just trying to get a winning season.

-Thursday night’s loss against the Chargers was a hard one to swallow for the Raiders and Raider Nation alike.
+Thursday night’s loss against the Los Angeles Chargers was a hard one to swallow for the Raiders and Raider Nation alike.

 However, as head coach Jon Gruden has done time and time again, he’s keeping his head high, looking ahead and trying to finish the season out on a positive note.